Actifio/powershell/README.md

 ```
 $PSVersionTable.CLRVersion
 ```
-#### Mac and Linux OS PowerShell
+#### PowerShell version 6

-This PowerShell module has been successfully tested on Mac OS 10.12.
-Only one issue was found, which is that the password cannot be saved in an encrypted file, as this process relies on a .NET DLL (crypt32.dll).
-At this time the only work around for stored scripts is to use -password rather than -passwordfile.
+Issues have been seen running PowerShell (as opposed to Windows PowerShell) verson 6.0.
+At this time we support Windows PowerShell 3.0 to 5.1

 ### 2)   Confirm if the actpowercli module is already installed